5 things for November 15: California shootings, Zimbabwe, same-sex marriage

 4. Australia

-Australians overwhelming OK'd a same-sex marriage measure, but the vote was nonbinding, so it's up to Australian lawmakers to turn that into law.
+Australians overwhelmingly OK'd a same-sex marriage measure, but the vote was nonbinding, so it's up to Australian lawmakers to turn that into law.
 Australians voted 61.6% to 38.4% to change the definition of marriage to include same-sex couples.

 But it will take a change to the country's Marriage Act to make same-sex marriage the law of the land.
 Prime Minister Malcolm Turnbull is pushing to make that happen by Christmas, but conservative lawmakers could stall the process, as they're expected to push for religious protections in the bill.

 5. A letter to humanity

 We've been warned.
 More than 16,000 scientists from 184 countries penned a letter to humanity telling us to fix Earth's environmental problems before it's too late.
 The letter, published in the journal BioScience, says if we don't start making significant changes to our behavior, the planet will sustain "substantial and irreversible" harm.

 The letter runs down all the usual suspects: climate change, "dead zones" in the oceans, threats to fresh water and forests, the extinction of some animals and unsustainable population growth.

 BREAKFAST BROWSE